benmvp/slides/2017/fstoco/iso-react.md

 <!-- .element: class="large" -->

 NOTES:
-- What we needed was something that would do the translation at render time
+- What we needed was something that would do the translation at _render_ time
-- That's when we need the language of the request
+- That's when we knew the language of the request
 - Unfortunately I don't have too much time to go into the details
 - But here's the `LazyString` object we built
 - It overrides the `toString` method so that it _acts_ like a string
-- Had to introduce a new prop type that receive a normal string or `LazyString`

 /////